FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        Set FROUDC = 0 for no adjustments of the n-value in a given channel segment.

-       The increased n- values are reported in the ROUGH.OUT and CHAN.RGH files (see comment 7).
+       The increased n-values are reported in the ROUGH.OUT and CHAN.RGH files (see comment 7).

    * - IBASEFLOW(K)
      - **i**